subshell/helm-charts/charts/sophora-server/README.md

 chart, you may need to configure it manually to provide the required permissions.

 ## 2.0.0 (Breaking changes)
+> [!WARNING]

-> ⚠️ Please read this information carefully before updating!
+> Please read this information carefully before updating!

 * Renamed `serverModeLabeler.enabledOnClusterServers` to `serverModeLabeler.enabled`
 * Removed `serverModeLabeler.createServiceAccount` in favour of `serviceAccount.create`